+Note: Red line is the trends.
 For Indonesia, the fiscal incidence analysis was carried out adjusting for spatial price differences.
-This adjustment, however, does not affect numbers on this figure.
+This adjustment, however, does affect numbers this not on figure.
 The only contributory pensions in South Africa are for public servants who must belong to the Government Employees Pension Fund; they were not included in the analysis for South Africa and are not shown here.
 The scenario for South Africa assumed free basic services are direct transfers.

 Redistribution measures the difference between Gini of market and final incomes.
-Chile only has a pay-as-you-go system for older workers and a fully funded system running since 1980 based on individual accounts.
+Chile only has a payas-you-go system for older workers and a fully funded system running since 1980 based on individual accounts.
 The contributions to the old system (the ones that may subsist) are not available as a separate item in National Accounts.
 The data for Chile is based on the survey information released by the government before they changed the methodology in 2013.
 In the past, income variables were adjusted for under-reporting before the microdata was released to the public.
 Hence, current versions of Gini are lower than they used to be because top incomes are no longer adjusted upwards.